The 2nd CEE&CA Summer Academy on Human Rights and Business (2024)

 The II CEE&CA Summer Academy is held across 5 working days between 25 September and 1 October 2024.

-Participants will also have access to the additional pre-Summer Academy reading and video materials to help them get familiar with the vocabulary.
+Participants will also have access to the additional pre-Summer Academy reading and video materials to help them get familiar with the key concepts and topics.

 Lecturers